Charaut Math: History

+There is also another story about the math.
+It is said that 350 years ago it was a forest.
+A Mahatma named Tasmaiya Baba selected it as his penance and meditation place.
+Darbhanga Maharaja was influenced by his penance and meditation, so he donated thousands of acres of land as a gift to him.

 Within the Math

 There is Lakshminarayan Mandir in the campus of the math.
 There is also a Sanskrit school in the Math which was established in 1926 known as Sri Laksmi Narayan Sanskrit High School, Choraut.